yee-ling/portfolio-builder-app/README.md

 - Drag, resize, and arrange components freely
 - Customize your portfolio layout visually
 - Design and preview your portfolio in real time

+## Disclaimer

+Some images used in the screenshots are sourced from free stock libraries and are used for demonstration purposes only.
+All application design and functionality were built by me.